McGillicuddy Serious Party

-The McGillicuddy Serious Party (McGSP) was a satirical political party in New Zealand in the late 20th century.
-Between 1984 and 1999, it provided "colour" to ensure that citizens not take the political process too seriously.
-The party's logo, the head of a medieval court jester, indicated its status as a joke party.
+The McGillicuddy Serious Party (McGSP) was a satirical political party or joke party in New Zealand in the late 20th century.
+Between 1984 and 1999, it stood candidates in elections - one purpose being to make the political process more entertaining.
+The party's logo, the head of a medieval court jester, indicated the intention to critique current systems by poking fun at them.

 The party stood candidates in the 1984, 1987, 1990, 1993, 1996 and 1999 general elections and the 1986, 1989, 1992, 1995 and 1998 Local Body elections; along with local-body and parliamentary by-elections and university student association elections.

 It gained its highest number of votes in the last first-past-the-post (FPP) general election in 1993, when it stood candidates in 62 out of 99 electorates and received 11,714 votes, 0.61% of the vote.

 Origins

 The party was formed in 1984 in Hamilton as the political arm of Clan McGillicuddy (established in 1978).
 Members of the Clan had stood as candidates in the 1983 local-body elections in the Waikato, and the party came together in time to contest the 1984 General Election.
-It had a strong Scottish theme, with the kilt considered one of its symbols.
-Candidates included street performers and comedic musical groups such as the Big Muffin Serious Band.
+It had a strong Scottish theme, with the renaissance of a Jacobite monarchy being one of the party's main policy planks.
+Candidates included street performers, students, artists and members of musical groups such as the Big Muffin Serious Band.

-Challenge for the Crown

-After discovering that he had some (rather obscure) relationship to the Stuart pretenders, Bonnie Prince Geoffie the Reluctant was advanced by Clan McGillicuddy in 1979 as replacement for Queen Elizabeth II.
-The Clan's armed wing, the McGillicuddy Highland Army (McGHA), attempted to settle the matter by trial by combat, challenging the New Zealand Army to a winner-takes-all pillow-fight; the army declined the offer.
-Armed "pacifist" insurrection using harmless weapons having failed, the Clan reluctantly turned to the ballot-box, contesting general elections from 1984 to 1999.
-The Clan has not totally given up the fight, as it continues to occasionally battle the loyalist forces of Alf's Imperial Army, a pro-British pacifist-warfare group that supported the Wizard of New Zealand and promoted the McGillicuddies' rival for the silly vote, the Imperial British Conservative Party.
-The two groups' most recent battle was on Sunday 15 February 2015, in Wellington.

-The party sometimes became the subject of aggression from unexpected quarters: in 1990 Green Party candidate Warrick Pudney challenged his Te Atatū rival to a paper-sword fight in Aotea Square.
-The fight ended in a declared draw, with both combatants treated for paper cuts.

-Selecting candidates

-At one point the party selected its candidates through trial by combat, with newspaper swords and water-balloons, the loser of the combat becoming the candidate.
-In 1996 a giant game of musical chairs took place in Cathedral Square, Christchurch to select the Canterbury electorate candidates.
-Whoever remained sitting on one of the labelled chairs when the music stopped became the candidate for that seat.
-Potential candidates for proportional representation (list) seats vied Cinderella-style by trying to fit into labelled shoes.